kingkushgaming/PSS/docs/CONTRIBUTING.md

 ### 2. Kush Srigiri (Frontend Developer)
 **Contribution:** Improved UI components for accessibility and responsiveness.
-- Improved mobile responsiveness with better padding and font sizes.
+- Improved layout with better padding and font sizes for a good UI/UX flow.
-- Refactored CSS for better maintainability.
+- Refactored Styles for better maintainability.

 ### 3. Alessio Huber (Mockup Ceator)
 **Contribution:** Created an ER-Diagramm for better visibility
+- Improved planning for better Time Managemente and Visualization